svermaji/SearchBigFile/Detail-README.md

 ## Recent Changes<br>
 #### On 3-Oct-2020<br>
 * Added controls to go on next or previous occurrences of search result.
+* Warning and Info indicator will change font every 10 min.
+Font details will be in tooptip.

 #### On 30-Sep-2020<br>
 * Added controls to go on first or last line of results.